 VSF shall, as required, transfer funds to supplement funding for DVS programs and services.

-Donations shall only be used for program expenses for direct services to veterans and their families that are not related to administrative or fundraising.
-For the VSF, these include emergency expenses associated with DVS programs’ direct services.
-The Fund is not an auxiliary or reserve fund for DVS or VSF.

 VSF and DVS may delegate expenditure authority to the DVS Division Directors.

 To provide mutual DVS-VSF integrated controls, DVS shall provide to the VSF Executive Director for approval a monthly report, by the 20th day of the following month, containing a list of expenditures that are requested as reimbursements to VSF funds.
 The VSF Executive Director, within seven business days of receipt, shall approve or disapprove such expenses.
 If disapproved, the expenses shall be moved to an alternate source of DVS funding.